AdamZouari/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 ## Step 3: Reverse proxy with apache (static configuration)

-The static configuration is bad because docker give dynamicaly ip addresse.
-So every time we lunch the dockers containers, we need to configure the proxy.
+The static configuration is bad because docker give dynamically  ip address.
+So, every time we lunch the dockers containers, we need to configure the proxy.

 To configure the reverse proxy, we need to write a config file called 001-reverse-proxy.conf: